SPANDigital/presidium-template-design/content/_design-principles/01-design-principles.md

 * Design considerations
 * Company core values

-In addition to visual elements, design principles should also apply to the writing style and tone of the application, including guidance around colloquial language (such as puns) and branding messaging standards.
+In addition to visual elements, design principles should also apply to the writing style and tone of the application, including guidance around colloquial language and branding messaging standards.